The Cleveland Gazette: Content

 When The Cleveland Gazette first started being published in the early 1880s, it "presented itself as a partisan Republican organ" since the Republican Party was a supporter of African Americans' campaign for civil rights at the time.
 Some of the newspaper's first articles "chastised the Republican-controlled legislature for failing to abolish the remaining Black Laws," such as the law prohibiting interracial marriage.
-In the beginning period of the Cleveland Gazette, the paper had clearly asserted its mission to be a political force for Black Americans in the midst of the 1883 Supreme Court decision that revered the 1975 Civil Rights Act.
-However, in 1896, the year of the Plessy vs. Ferguson “separate, but equal” decision, Smith sought a new strategy of using journalism for social change.
-By the mid-to-late 1890s, the explicit tone of Smith’s political voice faded, although Harry Smith’s integrationist stance never swayed.
+In the beginning period of the Cleveland Gazette, the paper clearly asserted its mission to be a political force for Black Americans in the midst of the 1883 Supreme Court decision that reversed the 1875 Civil Rights Act.
+In 1896, the year of the Plessy vs. Ferguson "separate, but equal" decision, Smith sought a new strategy of using journalism for social change.
+By the mid-to-late 1890s, the explicit tone of Smith's political voice faded, although Harry Smith's integrationist stance never swayed.
 Instead, the newspaper paid more attention to general interests of local Black communities.
 By 1886, issues often featured front pages that contained "editorials" that criticized the Democratic Party, "trivia and facts" about remarkable African Americans, and articles about local and national news updates.
 At the time, social news, such as articles about "dinner parties" and "fashion tips," were reserved for later pages of the newspaper.